jimsimon/cordcutting/README.md

 ### Useful Commands

-#### Restart the API Server
-Since we don't have a watch system in place to restart the api automatically (yet):

-`docker-compose restart api`

 #### Stop, Rebuild, and Start the database
 This one comes in handy when messing around with Sequelize stuff